kraskoo/MT799Task/README.md

 Run ``UninstallService.bat`` as administrator

 ## How to work
-Put your files in "C:\MT799" or change the path (before start install the service) in ``appsettings.json`` and put the files there.
+Put your files in "C:\MT799" or change the path (before installing the service) in ``appsettings.json`` and put the files there.

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details